kwb332/FlexionUnitConvertorServer/README.md

 The microservice endpoint also have a gateway microservice implemented using node.js, express server and apollo client.
 Check the other repo to see this implementation.
 All calls go through the node.js gateway and are then routed to the microservices under this repo.

-If I had more time I would have implemented the micro-services using a messaging bus instead of rest.
+If I had more time I would have implemented the micro-services using a messaging bus instead of rest api.
+I have created extension unit tests as well to test all the functionality in the application and to facilitate regression testing.